endeavourdigital/spotlight-endeavour/README.md

 # Spotlight Gulp Tool

 ## Getting Started

-Before getting into the development you need to ensure you have the correct dependencies installed locally.
+First you need to ensure you have the correct dependencies installed locally.

 The core dependencies for Spotlight are:

-- Node
-- NPM
+- Node & NPM
 - Gulp

 If you haven't installed Gulp already then please follow the [getting started instructions](https://gulpjs.com/docs/en/getting-started/quick-start) on the Gulp website.

 **Please note that we are using Gulp 4 for Spotlight.**

-These are the commands that are currently available with this version of the Spotlight tool:
+These are the commands currently available with this version of the Spotlight tool:

 - `compileViews`: This command is to be used to complile the nunjucks templates to plain html.
 - `server`: This command is used to start up a simple local web server for development.